kaushalb/help-me-play-music/README.md

 - Same chord analysis is applied to live recordings as audio files
 - Interactive prompts guide you through the process

+## Guitar Chord Playback Features

+The guitar playback system allows you to hear your detected chord progressions:
+- **Synthesized Guitar Sounds**: Uses sawtooth and square wave synthesis for guitar-like tones
+- **Accurate Timing**: Plays chords with the exact durations detected in your audio
+- **All Chord Types**: Supports all major and minor chords (24 total chord types)
+- **Multiple Usage Options**: Use via command line, interactive mode, or standalone script
+- **Real-time Playback**: Maintains proper timing between chord changes

 ## Requirements

 - Python 3.7+